 Office of Academic Programs

-The Office of Academic Programs promotes a culture of academic excellence both in and out of the classroom and supports UGA’s instructional, research and outreach missions by developing, promoting and enhancing new and existing academic programs and policies.
-The office works directly with the Office of the President and the Office of the Provost to ensure that institutional academic programs and policies reflect the goals, aspirations and mission of the institution.
+The Office of Academic Programs promotes a culture of academic excellence in line with UGA’s instructional, research, and outreach missions by developing and supporting new and existing academic programs, policies, and awards and by providing oversight for accreditation and institutional effectiveness.
+The office works directly with the Office of the President and the Office of the Provost to ensure that institutional academic activities reflect the goals, aspirations and mission of the institution.

 The Charter Lecture Series was established in 1988 to honor the high ideals expressed in the 1785 charter that created UGA as the first state-chartered university in America.

-The Office of Academic Programs oversees the institution’s annual fall and spring commencement ceremonies in close collaboration with the Registrar, the Office of Special Events, the Graduate School and the Provost’s Office.
+The Office of Academic Programs and the Office of Special Events oversee the institution’s annual fall and spring commencement ceremonies in collaboration with the Office of the Registrar, the Graduate School, and numerous other units.

 Phi Beta Kappa is the oldest of all American honor societies.
 Election to membership is a distinguished honor, which recognizes scholarship in the liberal arts, character and high academic standing.
 The Office of Academic Programs supports the chapter’s activities, including the fall and spring initiation ceremonies.
 For more information on Phi Beta Kappa, please contact Katie Fite at email@example.com.